-On June 23, 2016, voters in the United Kingdom voted in a referendum in favor of the United Kingdom leaving the European Union, a decision known as "Brexit".
-On March 29, 2017, the United Kingdom submitted a formal departure notice to the European Council pursuant to Article 50(2) of the Treaty on European Union (the EU Treaty) and to the date of writing this report if no change will occur till the of March 29, 2019, the UK is due to leave the European Union.
+On June 23, 2016 voters in the United Kingdom (UK) voted in a referendum in favour of the UK leaving the European Union (EU), a decision known as "Brexit".
+On March 29, 2017 the UK submitted a formal departure notice to the European Council pursuant to Article 50(2) of the Treaty on European Union (the EU Treaty) and on January 31, 2020 UK officially withdrew from the EU.
+This marked the beginning of a transition period that is due to end on December 31, 2020 during which the nature of the relationship between the UK, EU and Member States of the EU is being negotiated.

-As many questions relating to Brexit remain open, the outcome of the negotiations regarding the withdrawal of the United Kingdom from the European Union is impossible to predict.
-Among other consequences, departure from the European Union may result in the United Kingdom no longer having access to the European Single Market.
-Since the United Kingdom is currently the second largest economy in the European Union, a withdrawal from the European Single Market is expected to have significant negative impacts on the economy of the United Kingdom.
-If the United Kingdom no longer had access to the European Single Market, the Member States of the European Union would face greater barriers to trade and commerce with the United Kingdom, which may in turn diminish overall economic activity between the European Union and the United Kingdom, resulting in a general economic downturn throughout the United Kingdom, the European Union or both.
-The Brexit may also give rise to or strengthen tensions in other Member States regarding their membership in the European Union, potentially resulting in additional referendums or other actions in Member States regarding withdrawal from the European Union.
-The withdrawal of other Member States from the European Union would have unpredictable consequences and may have adverse effects on levels of economic activity in Germany.
-Therefore, Brexit may have an adverse effect on the Company's business.
+As many questions relating to Brexit remain open, the outcome of the negotiations is impossible to predict.
+Among other consequences, this departure may result in the UK no longer having access to the European Single Market and Customs Union.
+Since the UK is currently the second largest economy in Europe, the withdrawal from the European Single Market is expected to have negative impacts on the UK's economy.
+With no access to European Single Market, the Member States of the EU may face greater barriers to trade and commerce with the UK, and vice versa, which may in turn diminish economic activity between the EU and the UK, resulting in a general economic downturn throughout the UK, the EU or both.
+The Brexit may also give rise to or strengthen tensions in other Member States regarding their membership in the EU, potentially resulting in additional referendums or other actions in Member States regarding withdrawal from the EU.
+The withdrawal of other Member States from the EU would have unpredictable consequences and may have adverse effects on levels of economic activity in the countries in which the Group operates.